-Simple Romanian green beans with garlic sauce, this is one of our favorite, most garlicky side dishes.
+This simple dish of Romanian green beans with garlic sauce is one of our favorite, most garlicky side dishes.

 A simple and delicious side dish or salad with green beans and Romanian garlic sauce.